hannorein/rebound/python/README.md

 This folder contains python bindings for the high order, high accurate IAS15 integrator.
 It does not support all features of REBOUND.
-These bindings are for those users who would like to use python instead of C. Since the backend of the integrator is running in C (the exact same code that REBOUND uses, one can expect C-like performance.
+These bindings are for those users who would like to use python instead of C. Since the backend of the integrator is running in C (the exact same code that REBOUND uses) one can expect C-like performance.

 The work flow is very simple.